abidkhan4357/TypescriptPlaywrightDemoFramework/README.md

 - Environment json file to run test easily in QA or Dev environments (Note: This is an example as we do not have a Dev env)
 - Usage of fixtures for cleaner page object model
 - Supports serial and Parallel execution
+- Easily add more test for testing restful apis

 ## Getting Started